 TempTable(the default) and

-temptable_max_ramconfiguration option defines the maximum amount of memory that the
+temptable_max_ramconfiguration option defines the maximum amount of memory that can be occupied by the

 memory/temptable/physical_diskPerformance Schema instruments may be used to monitor